emyller/mandoo-docs/guides/writing-plugins.rst

 Time to learn how to make the magic.

-The built-in ``u.Module`` constructor is our friend here; we will pass some parameters to it:
+The built-in ``u.Module`` constructor is our friend here; we will pass some parameters to it so our plug-in will be available in the page:

-    * Some optional information about the plug-in
+    * Some information about the plug-in
     * Functions to be added to the Mandoo **core**
     * Functions to be added to the Mandoo **collection methods** (optional)
+    * An initializer function, for specific cases (optional)

 See the example:

 .. code-block:: javascript

+    // import some dependencies
+    u.require('some_other_plugin', 'another_dependency');

     new u.Module('hello_world',
     // some information about the plug-in (put whatever you want here, but keep 'version')